-Due to the development and growth of the Maritime College it is possible maintenance, construction, or other related noise that is beyond the scope of enforcement of OHRL may occur.
+Due to the development and growth of the Maritime College, it is possible maintenance, construction, or other related noise beyond the scope of enforcement of DRL may occur.

-ROOM FURNISHINGS: Basic bedroom furniture is provided by the College and is not to be removed from an assigned room without the express written permission of the OHRL Director/Associate Director.
+ROOM FURNISHINGS: Basic bedroom furniture is provided by the College and is not to be removed from an assigned room without the express written permission of the DRL Director/Assistant Director.
 No furniture should be left in the hallways.
-Failure to adhere to this policy will result in Judicial Action/fees.
+Failure to adhere to this policy will result in Conduct Actions.
 Rooms shall be set up to allow easy entry and exit.
 Regimental residents: For more information and additional guidelines, see Regimental Rules and Regulations, which detail room furnishings for each regimental class.
-Residents of New Hall are responsible for providing their own bathroom furnishings including but not limited to toilet paper, shower curtains, etc. and are also responsible for the cleaning of their bathrooms and suite hallways.
+New Hall residents are responsible for providing their own bathroom furnishings including toilet paper, shower curtains, etc. and for cleaning their bathrooms and suite hallways.

-• Bed loft configurations are only permitted and approved by the Director of OHRL.
+• Bed loft configurations are only permitted and approved by the Director of DRL.

-STORAGE: The College does not provide storage space for student personal belongings unless approved by the OHRL Director.
+STORAGE: The College does not provide storage space for students' personal belongings unless approved by the DRL Director.
 Bicycles should never be chained inside stairwells and motorized bikes are prohibited within a building.
 Bike chains may be cut due to improper storage.
 Bicycles may be discarded if left behind after the semester ends.
 Students will be notified via student email to remove bikes prior to discarding.

-Students who fail to abide by these standards may result in fines and/or judicial action.
+Students who fail to abide by these standards may result in fines and/or conduct action.